Mikado pheasant: Feeding

+Vocalizations

+There are five commonly heard vocalizations of the Mikado pheasant: a deep "gu, gu, gu" sound, which is the most frequently heard and often heard continuously when they are in a relaxed state, while walking or pecking the ground.
+Another vocalization is a higher-pitched "ko, ko, ko," typically produced during the mating season or when they sense nearby threat.
+The "ji, ji" vocalization occurs slightly less frequently than the previous two and is often heard when they perceive immediate danger from intruders.
+The "cu, cu" sound is the highest-pitched vocalization made by the Mikado pheasant and is usually heard when they are startled and take flight.
+It is similar to the aforementioned "ji" sound.
+Another vocalization, "hu, hu," is produced when launching an attack using their beak and claws.
+This vocalization is distinct from the previous four and appears to be generated by expelling air from their beaks, whereas the first four are produced by the vocal muscles in the syrinx.

 Breeding

 The breeding season of Mikado pheasants lasts from March to June.
 Mikado pheasants build their nests mainly with dead branches, fallen leaves, dry grass and feathers in tree holes or depressions under rocks.
-Females usually lay three to eight creamy-coloured eggs at one time and it is they who are solely responsible for the incubation of the eggs (which take about 26–28 days to hatch) and the nurture of fledglings, once they are born.
+Females usually lay three to eight creamy-colored eggs at one time and it is they who are solely responsible for the incubation of the eggs (which take about 26–28 days to hatch) and the nurture of fledglings, once they are born.
 The young are usually independent by six months the latest.

-Status and conservation
+Conservation status

 There are some Mikado pheasants bred in captivity, but there are only about 10,000 individuals in the wild, particularly in the Yushan National Park.
 Heavy hunting pressure was a problem in the past, but is not a serious threat today.
 The Mikado pheasant is evaluated as near threatened on the IUCN Red List of Threatened Species.
 It is listed on Appendix I of CITES.

 Under protection numbers have increased with numbers within Yushan National Park increasing from 5,000 in 1986 to more than 10,000 in 2020.
 There are also significant recovered populations in Shei-Pa National Park and Taroko National Park.